Wiredcraft/test-fullstack/README.md

 npm install
 npm run test
 ```
 Test with Jest.
 There are basic unit tests for components and reducers.
-(When running this command, an error related to https://github.com/facebook/jest/issues/3436 may occur and I solved it by `brew install watchman`.)

 ## API